lread/test-doc-blocks/doc/example.md

 ~~~markdown
 <!-- :test-doc-blocks/skip -->
 ```Clojure
-;; no tests will be generated for this code Clojure code block
+;; no tests will be generated for this Clojure code block

 (something we don't want to test)
 ```